-- The newly elected Metro Mayor and the Combined Authority. - The duty to cooperate across police, fire and ambulance services, including the potential to create a single employer between fire and police and PCCs taking on the functions of fire and rescue authorities. - Changes to the Commissioner's oversight role of police complaints including the option for PCCs to take on the responsibility for the front end of the complaints systems. - Further collaborative working with police forces in areas such as serious and organised crime, counter terrorism, roads policing and uniformed operations, with a concurrent requirement to develop effective collaborative governance arrangements based on formal collaboration agreements. - The development of the anticipated Police and Crime bill in 2018 and any subsequent legislation. - The implementation of a revised funding formula for policing will have implications on the level of resources available for policing services across the West Midlands. - Impacts on policing from the United Kingdom's exit from the European Union.
+Changes to the Commissioner's oversight role of police complaints including the option for PCCs to take on the responsibility for the front end of the complaints systems.

+- The introduction of an independent Ethics Committee that will advise the Commissioner and the Chief Constable on whether proposed data analysis projects meet high ethical standards. - Further collaborative working with police forces in areas such as serious and organised crime, counter terrorism, roads policing and uniformed operations, with a concurrent requirement to develop effective collaborative governance arrangements based on formal collaboration agreements. - The implementation of a revised funding formula for policing will have implications on the level of resources available for policing services across the West Midlands. - Impacts on policing from the United Kingdom's exit from the European Union. - The implementation of an Estates strategy that was approved in March 2018.
+This includes the investment in new facilities and Force releasing vacant properties. - The introduction of Force Management Statements that may impact on how the Force operates. - The work of the elected Metro Mayor and West Midlands Combined Authority.
+This includes any future governance model for policing from 2020 onwards. - The duty to cooperate across police, fire and ambulance services. - Consider the future delivery of the WMP2020 programme when the existing IIP contract ends in July 2019.